-ST. PETER'S SEMINARY / KING'S UNIVERSITY COLLEGE at The University of Western Ontario Winter 2021 Systematic Theology 5112B Christology and Soteriology Friday 9:30-12:20, Room 231 Professor: John Dool, 519-646-7117, jdool@uwo.ca Office hours by appointment This class will be offered synchronously.
-Until at least January 25th, students will participate via Zoom.
-If and when circumstances permit, students who wish will be invited to participate in person with social distancing.
-Students will also be able to continue to participate remotely via Zoom.
-All students should ensure they have a computer with camera and microphone as well as a stable internet connection.
-Whenever possible, students will be asked to keep their video cameras on.
-A. COURSE DESCRIPTION A biblical, historical, and systematic consideration of the major questions concerning the Incarnation and Redemption.
-(3 hours; antirequisite: the former Dogmatic Theology 301A) B. GOALS This course will assist students to grow in the following knowledge, skills and attitudes: Knowledge:

-To gain a sound understanding of the biblical foundations, key historical developments, and contemporary questions and avenues of thought in regard to the person and work of Jesus.
+ST. PETER'S SEMINARY / KING'S UNIVERSITY COLLEGE at The University of Western Ontario Winter 2024 Systematic Theology 5112B Christology and Soteriology Wednesday 9:30-12:20, Room 147 Professor: John Dool, jdool@uwo.ca Office hours by appointment A. COURSE DESCRIPTION A biblical, historical, and systematic consideration of the major questions concerning the Incarnation and Redemption.
+(3 hours; antirequisite: the former Dogmatic Theology 301A) B. GOALS This course will assist students to grow in the following knowledge, skills and attitudes: Knowledge: To gain a sound understanding of the biblical foundations, key historical developments, and contemporary questions and avenues of thought in regard to the person and work of Jesus.
 To gain a sense of the historical character of the Incarnation, including some sense of its Jewish context, and the historical dimension of our understanding of Jesus.
 To gain a sound understanding of the key christological teachings of the church, how and why they developed, and the erroneous positions to which they responded.
 To gain a sound understanding of the role of Christ in our redemption and how soteriology shapes Christology.
-Skills:

-To learn to integrate principles of Christological thought into one's independent exploration of Christological issues.
+Skills: To learn to integrate principles of Christological thought into one's independent exploration of Christological issues.
 To learn to relate traditional teachings to contemporary questions and issues.

 To learn to identify and constructively evaluate the Christological perspective in a given text or thinker.
-Attitudes:

-To gain an appreciation for the expression of God's love in the mystery of the Incarnation and redemption and a desire to communicate this to others.
+Attitudes: To gain an appreciation for the expression of God's love in the mystery of the Incarnation and redemption and a desire to communicate this to others.
 To develop an openness to growth in one's own understanding of who Jesus is.